ovaschool/ovaschool.github.io/_posts/2025-11-02-introducingova.markdown

 <!--more-->

-OVA is defined by a transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation (the former EGG board was incapable of guaranteeing this, which is why we left).
+The new school is defined by a transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation (the former EGG board was incapable of guaranteeing this, which is why we left).